The Attitudes of Patients With Advanced AIDS Toward Use of the Medical Futility Rationale in Decisions to Forgo Mechanical Ventilation

 A total of 57 patients with advanced acquired immunodeficiency syndrome (AIDS) were asked about the medical futility rationale as it might be applied in their cases.
 Specifically, they were asked if they thought that it was acceptable for a physician to withhold mechanical ventilation without asking their preference.

-61% of patients answered that it would definitely be acceptable for their physicians to withhold life support.
+- 61% of patients answered that it would definitely be acceptable for their physicians to withhold life support.

-26% of patients answered that it would probably be acceptable.
+- 26% of patients answered that it would probably be acceptable.

-13% answered that it would definitely not or probably not be acceptable for their physicians to withhold life support under these circumstances.
+- 13% answered that it would definitely not or probably not be acceptable for their physicians to withhold life support under these circumstances.

 While the majority of patients seem to accept the futility rationale as an acceptable medical practice, there is a large minority who do not.
 This minority needs to be taken into account.
 It is common for physicians to be unaware of their patients' opinions about end-of-life issues.
 This study supports our belief that most treatments can be considered futile only within the context of an individual?s goals for care.
 More studies are needed to help us understand the wishes about end-of-life care of patients with cancer.

-Apr 19, 2014 - Women's negative attitudes toward treatment and mistrust of the medical delivery system are associated with underuse of adjuvant treatment for early-stage breast cancer, according to a study published online Sept.
+Mar 2, 2015 - Women's negative attitudes toward treatment and mistrust of the medical delivery system are associated with underuse of adjuvant treatment for early-stage breast cancer, according to a study published online Sept.
 21 in the Journal of Clinical Oncology.

 How cancer patients have changed my life

 Blogs and Web Chats